wbobeirne/react-crypto-orderbook/QUESTIONS.md

 - For performance improvement and a less jarring UX, I would have liked to throttle the order book updates to the UI to something like once a second.
 This would be pretty trivial to do within the context and have it "just work" for the rest of the app.
 - I may have restructured the data to have prices as a map instead of a list, it would have been convenient for deduplication and grouping, e.g. doing `orderBook[price] = quantity` is easier than doing a find / replace in a list of orders.
 However I had initially built it out as a list to mirror the API data, and didn't have time to refactor it after coming to this conclusion.
 - A graph or other visual element would have been fun to build, but felt out of scope for the assignment.
+- I would have liked to smooth out the jumpiness of the initial loading experience, before the first orders are sent

 # 2. What would you have done differently if you knew this page was going to get thousands of views per second vs per week?

 Given that this page is a fairly svelte static page with asset caching, I don't think there'd need to be much improvement on the initial page load.
+Perhaps using `preact` instead of `react` for some bundle size savings.

-Something to disable or reduce socket updates when the user isn't looking at the page might reduce some load.
+For backend load reduction, something to disable or reduce socket updates when the user isn't looking at the page might reduce some load.
 I'd also be interested in using BroadcastChannels and / or Service Workers to allow for a single connection to work for any number of tabs, if the browser supports it.

 # 3. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.